naturalis/puppet-linnaeusng/README.md

 ```
 Result
 -------------
-Working webserver, restored from subversion. with daily backup.
+Working webserver with mysql, restored from duplicity, code from subversion and config files based on templates. with daily duplicity backup.

 Limitations
 -------------